 - Calculating any paying federal (and state, if applicable) gift and estate taxes.
 All estates are potentially subject to federal (and sometimes state) gift and estate taxes.
 If any are due, they must be paid out of the estate assets before assets can be transferred to beneficiaries and/or heirs.

 - Transferring any remaining assets to the named beneficiaries and/or legal heirs of the estate.
 If assets remain at the end of the probate process, they are transferred to the beneficiaries pursuant to the decedent’s Will or to the heirs of the estate pursuant to the state’s intestate succession laws.

-For more information, please join us for an upcoming FREE webinar.
+If you don’t have a trust in place, it is likely that you will have to “prove the will” or go through probate.
+For more information on what happens during a probate hearing, please join us for an upcoming FREE webinar.
 If you have additional questions or concerns about what happens during probate, contact the experienced Coral Gables estate planning attorneys at Stivers Law by calling (305) 456-3255 to schedule an appointment.

 - Understanding Elder Abuse - March 21, 2023